-FEATURE: EFFECTIVE RECOMMENDED
+FEATURE: EFFECTIVE ✓ RECOMMENDED ✓

 Dry flood proofing involves temporarily or permanently sealing exterior building walls with water proofing compounds, impermeable sheeting, or other water resistant materials to prevent the entry of floodwaters into structures.
 Temporary dry flood proofing measures, such as installing door barriers, require some early warning for the owner/tenant to be able to install the closure(s) and safely evacuate the premises prior to the arrival of floodwaters.
+Note: Dry floodproofing cannot be used to bring any structure into compliance with a community's floodplain management ordinance.

 Wet flood proofing includes measures that allow floodwater to enter the structure without significant consequence.
-Vulnerable items such as utilities, appliances and furnaces are waterproofed or relocated to higher elevations.
+Vulnerable items such as utilities, appliances, and furnaces are waterproofed or relocated to higher elevations.
 Basements are abandoned and filled, in order to prevent placement of damageable items in the space.
 By allowing floodwater to enter the structure, hydrostatic forces on the inside and outside of the structure can be equalized, thereby reducing the risk of structural damage.
 See Section 8.1.6 as well as Appendices D and G for additional information on nonstructural flood risk measures.
+Note: Wet floodproofing cannot be used to bring a residential structure into compliance with the community's floodplain management ordinance.